spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/audit-logs.md

 You can configure your own application to write log entries to the `/var/log/stylus-audit.log` file by setting up the applications to write to `syslog` and configure your `syslog` daemon to direct the logs to the file.
 The exact steps to do this vary by application, but the log entries must conform to the expected schema.
-In addition, you can also direct Palette agent's logs to be directed to another file if you want to collect the logs in a different file.
+In addition, you can also direct Palette agent's logs to another file if you want to collect the logs in a different file.

 By default, you can view one year's worth of audit logs in Local UI.
 Log files past the one year mark will be rotated out and archived.
 You can still download your log files from any period, but they will not be viewable in Local UI.

 ### Limitations

-- This feature is available to airgapped Edge hosts without a connection to Palette only.
+- This feature is only available to airgapped Edge hosts without a connection to Palette.

 ### Prerequisites